Creating Tickets Manually (Discover)

 - Template names: When you set up your workflow, you name your template in Step 9.
 This is the same template teams can choose when they manually create tickets from a document.

 - Alerts vs. manual: Manual and alert-based tickets can come from the same workflow, and this is best practice.
-If you absolutely want to separate these workflows, or if you only want manual ticketing, you still need to connect to an alert.
+If you absolutely want to separate these workflows, or if you only want manual tickets, you still need to connect to an alert.
 However, you can add conditions to your alert or your workflow that are so exclusive, they’re impossible to meet.
 This ensures the workflow is never triggered by its linked alert, so it only triggers for manual tickets instead

 How to Create a Ticket Manually